Part Two: The Traditions

 Clarity

 Hunger teaches through the afternoon fast.
 After midday, no solid food until morning.
-The hunger that arises is observed, not acted upon.
+The hunger that arises is observed, not acted upon : the somatic sensation held with awareness rather than immediately resolved.
+The nervous system learns to tolerate the body's signals without reactive feeding.
 This is the Middle Way made visceral.

 Sources & Further Reading